Vanilla Fudge

-Vanilla Fudge is an American rock band known predominantly for their slow extended heavy rock arrangements of contemporary hit songs, such as their hit cover of The Supremes' "You Keep Me Hangin' On".
+Vanilla Fudge is an American rock band from New York City, formed in 1967 and originally active until 1970, during which time they released five albums.
+They became known for their hard rock arrangements of contemporary pop songs, particularly with their cover of "You Keep Me Hangin' On", a Motown song originally recorded by the Supremes, which became a hit single in 1968.
+After occasional reunions during the 1980s and early 1990s, the band reformed full time in 1999.

-The band's original line–up—vocalist and organist Mark Stein, bassist and vocalist Tim Bogert, lead guitarist/vocalist Vince Martell, and drummer and vocalist Carmine Appice—recorded five albums during the years 1967–69, before disbanding in 1970.
-The band has toured as recently as 2022 with three of the four original members: Stein, Martell, and Appice, with Pete Bremy on bass.
-Bogert retired in 2009 and died in 2021.
+The group's foundational lineup remained consistent during 1967–1970, comprising vocalist/organist Mark Stein, bassist/vocalist Tim Bogert, guitarist/vocalist Vince Martell, and drummer/vocalist Carmine Appice.
+Bogert retired from live music in 2009, whereafter Pete Bremy joined on bass; Bogert died from cancer in 2021.
+"The Fudge," as members call the group, is currently touring with Stein, Martell, Appice, and Bremy, with concert dates scheduled through 2026.

-The band has been cited as "one of the few American links between psychedelia and what soon became heavy metal."
+Vanilla Fudge has been cited as "one of the few American links between psychedelia and what soon became heavy metal" and as a proto-prog band.

 History

-Stein and Bogert had played in a local band called Rick Martin & The Showmen.
-The pair were so impressed by the swinging, organ-heavy sound of The Rascals they decided to form their own band in 1965 with Martell and Rick Martin's drummer, Mark Dolfen, who was quickly replaced by Joey Brennan.
-Originally calling themselves The Electric Pigeons, they soon shortened the name to The Pigeons.
-In December 1966, Brennan moved on to The Younger Brothers Band and Bogert became impressed with a young drummer named Carmine Appice he had heard playing at the Headliner Club on 43rd Street in a cover band called Thursday's Children.
-Appice was asked to join The Pigeons and in his 2016 autobiography, Stick It!, Carmine explained the name change to 'Vanilla Fudge':
+Mark Stein and Tim Bogert had played in a local band called Rick Martin & the Showmen.
+The pair were so impressed by the swinging, organ-heavy sound of the Rascals they decided to form their own band in 1965 with Martell and Rick Martin's drummer, Mark Dolfen, who was quickly replaced by Joey Brennan.
+Originally calling themselves the Electric Pigeons, they soon shortened the name to the Pigeons.
+In December 1966, Brennan moved on to the Younger Brothers Band and Bogert became impressed with a young drummer named Carmine Appice he had heard playing at the Headliner Club on 43rd Street in a cover band called Thursday's Children.
+Appice was asked to join the Pigeons and in his 2016 autobiography, Stick It!, Carmine explained the name change to 'Vanilla Fudge':

 In April 1967 the Pigeons got signed to Atlantic Records.
-But there was one drawback, however: Atlantic didn't want to sign a band called The Pigeons.
+But there was one drawback, however: Atlantic didn't want to sign a band called the Pigeons.
 Ahmet Ertegun, the label's founder and president, didn't like that name and told us we had to change it.
-We didn't mind, in fact, I had always thought The Pigeons was a weird thing to be called but had just gone with it.
+We didn't mind, in fact, I had always thought the Pigeons was a weird thing to be called but had just gone with it.
 We tried to think up a new name but were getting nowhere until we played a gig at the Page 2 club on Long Island and ended up talking to a chick named Dee Dee who worked there.
 She told us how her grandfather used to call her Vanilla Fudge.
 Then she looked at us and added "Maybe you guys should call yourselves that—you're like white soul music".
 We liked it.
 We told our manager, Phil Basile.
 He liked it.
 We told Atlantic and they liked it, too.
 So Vanilla Fudge it was.